ReasonEmbed: Enhanced Text Embeddings for Reasoning-Intensive Document Retrieval: Training Method:

 With the introduction of reasoning intensity, we introduce a new self-adaptive learning method which switches to minimize the \textbf{RI-InfoNCE} loss defined as the following equation:

 where $s$ is a training sample within a batch $B$, and $f(\cdot)$ is a normalization function that scales the reasoning-intensity scores within the batch:

 The embedding model is initialized from a checkpoint pretrained on the MSMARCO dataset~\cite{bajaj2016ms}.
 It is then optimized based on the synthetic dataset, with RI-InfoNCE adopted as the training objective.
 During the training process, samples with higher reasoning intensity receive greater weights, allowing the model to allocate more learning capacity to reasoning-intensive cases while retaining moderate exposure to simpler examples.
 This self-adaptive weighting strategy facilitates a more efficient and balanced learning process that enhances the model’s representation capability in complex retrieval scenarios.
+Notably, \train does not increase the training computation cost significantly.
+We provide the corresponding evidence in Appendix~\ref{sec:appendix:training_cost_analysis}.